supervisely-ecosystem/tags-to-image-urls/README.md

 ## Overview

-Application creates report from Supervisely images project that contains images URLs with tags to which these images belong in `json` format.
+App creates for every tag in project the list of image URLs and saves resulting tag **➜** urls mapping to a JSON file, this app is a part of [classification collection](https://ecosystem.supervise.ly/collections).

 **Example `.json` file:**